joakim-roos/techtest/README.md

-# A mobile-first Hairsalon app :blue_heart:
+# Salongen - A mobile-first Hairsalon app :blue_heart:

+A techtest called Salongen using a simple rest-api build with json-server for fetching data.
+The repo to the api is [here](https://github.com/joakim-roos/hairsalon-rest-api).

 ## How to install